BetonQuest/BetonQuest/docs/Documentation/Configuration/Version-Changes/Migration-2-3.md

 That's how to do this in general, but there are a lot of edge cases, so please check all cross package references.
 Some well known edge cases are:

-- The `run` events is not migrated, as it is too complex
+- The `run` events (now called actions) is not migrated, as it is too complex
 - Variables (now called placeholders) are not migrated:
     - They used `.` as separator what means that they previously conflicted with cross package references so it can not be detected reliably.
     - A special case for variables (now called placeholders) are some `ph` variables and the `math.calc` variable.